Alex Bregman Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.98 team ERA ranks 10th among all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.98).

-- Yankees pitchers combine to give up 168 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- King makes the start for the Yankees, his fourth of the season.
+He is 3-5 with a 2.96 ERA and 87 strikeouts in 73 2/3 innings pitched.

-- The righty's last time out was on Monday against the Detroit Tigers, when he threw seven scoreless innings while giving up five hits.
+- In his most recent time out on Tuesday, the right-hander tossed four scoreless innings against the Detroit Tigers while surrendering three hits.

-- The 29-year-old has an ERA of 6.64, with 7.9 strikeouts per nine innings, in 17 games this season.
-Opponents have a .300 batting average against him.
+- The 28-year-old has an ERA of 2.96, with 10.7 strikeouts per nine innings, in 43 games this season.
+Opposing hitters have a .217 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.